 New buildings on station car park

-Brookgate are preparing to submit a new planning application in early 2018 for an ‘Aparthotel’ above a multi-storey car park plus a hostel-style hotel plus offices for accommodation for rail staff.
+Brookgate submitted a revised planning application (reference 21/00264/FUL) for an ‘aparthotel’ above a multi-storey car park plus a business centre:

 - Block B2: multi-storey car park (210 spaces over three split-level floors) plus four floors of apartment hotel suites, alongside the Ibis hotel and cycle park (B1).

-- Block F2: budget hotel/hostel rooms with 400 beds, plus railway staff offices and accommodation, between 4½ and 5½ six storeys high, backing onto Ravensworth Gardens.
+- Block F2: business centre and railway staff offices, 3 and 5 storeys high, backing onto Ravensworth Gardens.

 We are deeply concerned that Brookgate has already pushed the envelope on what they have built to date, adding floors and mass to create what most people are describing as ugly, characterless blocks.

 References in brackets are to paragraphs of the officer’s report on the original outline planning application.

 Please use the comment box at the bottom of the page to submit additional concerns.

 - B2 and F2 are too tall and massive, far beyond what was proposed at outline planning.

 - The original multi-storey car park building (B1) was meant to have a maximum height of 18m (8.277), but what is proposed is significantly higher (21.2m inc 2.3m of plant).